UE20CS461SA-Topics-in-Cloud-Security/Cloud-Security-2024/IAM Misconfigurations Lab Files/IAM MISCONFIGS LAB.md

 In this lab, we will explore IAM Misconfigurations and how they can be exploited.
 This will help to give an understanding of why it is important to follow the best practices while configuring anything on the cloud.

+We will be utilising CloudGoat.

+CloudGoat is Rhino Security Labs' "Vulnerable by Design" AWS deployment tool.
+It allows you to hone your cloud cybersecurity skills by creating and completing several "capture-the-flag" style scenarios.
+Each scenario is composed of AWS resources arranged together to create a structured learning experience.
+We will be exploring one such scenario in this lab.

 #  Task 1:

 **Set-Up Requirements**